 - Miracles aren’t made up by crazy people.
 Things we can’t explain happen all the time.
 Ask anybody you know and you’ll get dozens of examples of spontaneous healing, freak events, and other improbable “coincidences.”
 If one in a million of them is “real,” there have been millions of miracles.
 C. S. Lewis wrote a book called Miracles that I highly recommend.
 If you’d prefer a shortcut, watch this video.

 - “It’s impossible for somebody to be raised from the dead, so Christianity is obviously made up.”
 Obviously it’s impossible, which is what makes it a miracle.
 That’s why a religion sprang up around this one guy named Jesus who rose from the grave after three days.
 You should know that nobody attacked Christianity in its infancy by contesting the empty tomb — not even Jewish or Roman authorities — which is why many modern atheist historians do not.
 And you should ask yourself why hundreds of people claimed to be witnesses to the risen Christ and were willing to be crucified and die rather than deny what they saw.
 It’s also useful to note that the gospels don’t make it 100% clear what happened.
-In Mark, Jesus just disappears from the tomb and that’s it.
+In the Gospel of Mark, Jesus just disappears from the tomb and that’s it.
 In other Gospels he appears but the apostles don’t recognize him at first.
 What happened or didn’t happen isn’t all that clear.
 Most Christians understand that and are okay with it.

 - “God is your invisible friend or a flying spaghetti monster.”
 Billions of Christian believers over the last 2,000 years have not attested to the reality of a flying spaghetti monster.
 Would you convict someone of a crime based on eyewitness testimony?
 Then why not believe billions of witnesses of Christ?
 This is called the “argument from reason” and lots of really smart people seem to like it and/or have a hard time refuting it.